5µ paraffin sections of neutral buffered formalin fixed tissue are suitable.

 Bring sections to water via xylene and ethanol, except for cryostat and frozen sections.

-If necessary, differentiate in dilute acetic acid until amyloid is red and contrasts well with the tissue.
+If necessary, differentiate in dilute acetic acid until amyloid is red and contrasts well.

 Rinse well with tap water.